theomayoraz30/spring-warm-up/README.md

 ## Backlog

-Read the different outcomes that are present.
+Read the different issues that are present.
 They describe the branch to be used for the starting point and the expected result.

 [Issues](https://github.com/ETML-ES-FWBE/exam-training/issues)